Are your medical office receptionists or nurses having trouble communicating with your elderly patients over the telephone?

 This might be a good indicator that something is wrong with Mrs. Green.
 Ask her questions like how she is feeling today and if she knows her location.
 She might not always be aware of her condition.
 This could be a matter of life and death for some patients.

 It is important to speak clearly but not yell.
-Use simpler words and phrases to help decrease the communication barrier.
+Yelling is rude, disrespectful, and often unnecessary.
+Instead of yelling to your senior patients, use simpler words and phrases to help decrease the communication barrier.
 Rephrase your statement if the elderly patient seems confused.

 Knowing when and how to ask certain questions in order to get valuable information from your patient is important to his/her health and safety.
 Patients don’t always freely offer information unless asked.